tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 A Sudoku puzzle uses a 9 × 9 grid in which each column and row, as well as each of the nine 3 × 3 subgrids, must contain all of the digits 1,2,···,9.
-The next figure presents an example of a valid Sudoku puzzle.
+The next figure presents an example of a valid solution to a Sudoku puzzle.
 This project consists of designing a multithreaded application that determines whether the solution to a Sudoku puzzle is valid.

 There are several ways of multithreading this application.